Connections-Business-Directory/Connections/README.txt

 * DEV: Parameter comment must end with a full stop.
 * DEV: Parenthesis should always be used when instantiating a new object.

-= 10.4.7 12/01/2021 =
-* NEW: Introduce `_::isDevelopmentEnvironment()`.
-* TWEAK: Update mShot API URI.
-* TWEAK: Collapse duplicate case statements.
-* TWEAK: Minor refactor of `cnEntry_HTML::gethCardTelType()` and `cnEntry_HTML::gethCardAdrType()`, renaming of variables to be more clear and update phpDoc.
-* TWEAK: Add the `cn-phone-number-type-{$type}` class to the phone number HTML block to allow each phone type to be selected by CSS.
-* TWEAK: Move `_::isInteger()` to `_validate::isInteger()`.
-* TWEAK: Move `_::isPositiveInteger()` to `_validate::isPositiveInteger()`.
-* TWEAK: Add timestamp to template CSS version if site is set to the development environment.
-* TWEAK: Utilize `_array::get()` to get request data to avoid undefined index notices.
-* BUG: Do not use `unlink()` on an `WP_Error` object.
-* SECURITY: Refactor escaping of `getTermParents()`.
-* SECURITY: Utilize `wp_safe_redirect()` instead of `wp_redirect()`.
-* SECURITY: Sanitize admin term list request variables.
-* OTHER: Correct misspellings.
-* DEV: Update Node modules.
-* DEV: Remove unnecessary Node module imagemin-webpack-plugin.
-* DEV: phpDoc updates.
-* DEV: Tabs must be used to indent lines; spaces are not allowed.
-* DEV: Equals sign not aligned correctly.
-* DEV: Space found before argument list.
-* DEV: Concat operator must be surrounded by a single space.
-* DEV: phpcs:disable PEAR.NamingConventions.ValidClassName.Invalid
-* DEV: phpcs:disable PEAR.NamingConventions.ValidClassName.StartWithCapital
-* DEV: Parameter comment must end with a full stop.
-* DEV: Correct inline code comment.
-* DEV: Add inline code comment.
-* DEV: There must be exactly one blank line before the tags in a doc comment.
-* DEV: Update vendor files.
-* DEV: Update dist files.

 == Upgrade Notice ==

 = 10.4.7 =